ekoops/domain_adaptive_visual_object_detection/README.md

 ### DT step
 #### Prepare the environment
-In the DT step the Pascal VOC2007 and Pascal VOC2012 trainval split are domain-transferred to the Clipart1k domain.
+In the DT step, the Pascal VOC2007 and Pascal VOC2012 trainval split are domain-transferred to the Clipart1k domain.
 In order to allow this setting, it is necessary to let the CycleGAN implementation know which is the folder containing the Pascal VOC datasets that has to be used in the test phase.